FND/prepitaph/content/articles/authoring.md

 ```

-### Intro
+### Preview Teaser

-The intro block is used as preview within article listings.
-It may consist of
+When the very first content block is marked as `intro`, it is used as preview
+teaser within article listings.
+This block itself may consist of multiple
-multiple content blocks which are treated as Markdown by default.
+content blocks which are treated as Markdown by default.

 ```
 '''intro backticks=~~~